-- Submit the Form to Human Resources and your supervisor.
+- Submit the Form to Office of People & Culture and your supervisor.

 - Cooperate with JU’s good faith efforts to engage in an interactive process to accommodate your medical condition.

-Supervisors and department chairs are asked to discuss the basis of the employee’s request in an individualized and interactive process with the employee and Human Resources.
+Supervisors and department chairs are asked to discuss the basis of the employee’s request in an individualized and interactive process with the employee and Office of People & Culture.
 JU will respond promptly and effectively to accommodation requests.
 JU may request additional medical documentation if necessary, to identify a reasonable accommodation.

-In determining whether to satisfy the request for accommodation, Human Resources, in conjunction with the individual’s supervisor or department chair, will make an individualized assessment to:
+In determining whether to satisfy the request for accommodation, Office of People & Culture, in conjunction with the individual’s supervisor or department chair, will make an individualized assessment to:

 - Identify the essential functions or core work-related duties of the individual’s position;